devenbhooshan/pydata-delhi/slides.md

     * similar words => similar neighbors => similar vectors
 * this is the basic idea of building word vectors
 * Tomas Mikolov from google created a group of models - word2vec to produce word embeddings/vectors
 ---
-title: word2vec & gensim
-build_lists: true

-- word2vec is an algorithm for constructing vector representations of words, also known as word embeddings.
-- The vector for each word is a semantic description of how that word is used in context, so two words that are used similarly in text will get similar vector represenations.
-- Once you map words into vector space, you can then use vector math to find words that have similar semantics.
-- gensim provides a nice Python implementation of Word2Vec

----
 title:  semantic similarity between sentences